A Perfect Zipline for Kids & the Less Adventurous

 Zip lining is a load of fun.
 It is on many people’s "bucket list", but just the thought of doing it is enough to really freak some people out.
 Understandably, being strapped into a harness, hung from cables high off the ground, and then zipping through the air at high speeds from tree to tree is not everyone’s idea of fun.

-Some places that have zip lines have gone to extremes on height and distance, or added on other adventures like rappeling or hiking.
-Those elements may be overwhelming to kids and first-time flyers.
+Some places that have zip lines have gone to extremes on height and distance, or added on other adventures like rappelling or hiking.
+Those elements may be overwhelming for some first-time flyers.
 If that sounds like you (or someone in your family), you may be interested in the Rain Forest Zip Line Corp.
-They offer the zipline experience without the scared-to-death aspect.
+They offer the zipline experience without a total scared-to-death aspect.

 Our Thoughts

 We have done a LOT of zip line courses, both here in Puerto Rico and elsewhere.
 Rain Forest Zip Line Corp is a small, family-run business set up on their farm.
-The course is small, though they are planning on expanding it.
-They now offer 9 lines.
+When we did their course, it was small, but they have expanded it.
+They have 8 zip lines.
 When we went they had 6 lines, with a maximum height (off the ground) of 35 feet.
 The longest line was 250 feet.
-I am not sure what the additional lines are.
+Obviously , things have changed!
+Now the height can be up to 200 ft and the longest line is 2300 ft long!

-This is a place for children, and for people of all ages who want to try this extreme sport — without being too extreme.
-All the lines are close by, so there is no long walk between them.
-And, if you decide that it’s not for you, you can stop and walk away at any point.
+This is a place for people of all ages who want to try this extreme sport — without being too extreme.
+All the lines are close by (maybe a 5-10 min walk, so there is no long walk between them.
+And, if you decide that it’s not for you, you can stop and walk away at almost any point.
 Some of the lines are controlled speed (not too fast) and some of them are faster, where you will have to brake, though they do have a safety brake to help if you are approaching the landing platform too fast.

 The owners, Hector and Rafeala, offer a personal touch — welcoming people to come in and sit a while before or after your tour.
 Hector is an artist and his love of nature and EL Yunque shows in his art — which is displayed in the office.